OlympusDAO-Education/Documentation/contracts/tokens.md

 OHM in a non-rebasing container that can be transferred between chains.
 Currently, this token is supported on Ethereum, Arbitrum, and Avalanche (AVAX) networks.
-Below are listed wsOHM contracts by version and network, where the latest version represents the currently active contract.
+Below are listed wsOHM contracts by version and network, where the latest version represents the currently active contract. **Please double check the network** for the address you are adding.

 ETH Mainnet: